DavesThinkTank/Pinball-Test-Unit/README.md

 By pressing the primary switch, you can scroll through switches 1 to 32.
 Stop on a switch and you can use the secondary switch to change its setting temporarily.

 This can be useful to detect defective DIP switches, or just to review the DIP settings without having to open the backbox.

-Press the red self-test button to return to step 1.
-From there, press the self-test button again to go back into the tests.
-You also have the option at that point to repeat the data entry steps and re-enter the game data.

 ##Test 7B: DIP Switch Test for 6-Digit Displays